Marco Vianello

-Marco Vianello (born 30 August 1983) is an Italian footballer who plays for Seconda Divisione club Avellino.
+Marco Vianello (born 30 August 1983) is an Italian footballer who played for Seconda Divisione club Avellino.

 Biography

 Born in Venice, Veneto, Vianello started his career with A.C.
 Milan.
 In 2002–03 season he was loaned to Avellino and won Serie C1 champion.
 In July 2003, his loan was extended and Milan also loaned Matteo Contini, Vitali Kutuzov to the Campania side.
 In January 2004, he left for Sora along with Gianpaolo Parisi.

 He then spent all of his career in Italian Lega Pro divisions.
 In August 2009 he was signed by Gela along with Evangelista Cunzi.
 In July 2010 he was signed by newly promoted Seconda Divisione club Avellino.
 He made his first start since left the club 6 1/2 years ago on 15 August 2010, a 0–0 draw with Neapolis Mugnano in 2010–11 Coppa Italia Lega Pro.